 Let’s get social!

-Most musicians are making their first foray into social media on Facebook.
+The preferred first stop social network for musicians is Facebook.
 After all, it's the most popular social networking site with almost 3 billion active users.

 It's the perfect place to start building your fan base and connecting with potential fans from all over the world by sharing your music, uploading photos and videos of performances, and posting updates about upcoming shows or events.